Overview

 Antony John Blinken was born to Jewish parents on April 16, 1962, in Yonkers, New York.

-His stepfather, lawyer Samuel Pisar (1929-2015), was a Holocaust survivor whose native Poland was invaded by the Soviet Union and then Nazi Germany.
+Vera Blinken divorced Donald in the early 1970s and then moved to Paris, France with the young Antony.
+She married lawyer Samuel Pisar (1929-2015), a Holocaust survivor whose native Poland was invaded by the Soviet Union and then Nazi Germany.
 Pisar survived Majdanek, Auschwitz, and Dachau, the Nazi death camps, before escaping at age 16.
 According to Politico, Pisar, in his career as an attorney, “pushed for greater Western engagement with the Soviet Union and other adversarial nations, saying that through increased connections, chiefly trade, East and West could reduce the risk of a catastrophic military clash and improve the lives of people living under oppressive regimes.”
 Moreover, “his work informed U.S. presidents such as John F. Kennedy and Richard Nixon.”

-Antony Blinken attended grade school and high school in Paris, France, where he also received a bachelor’s degree with high honors.
-In addition, he graduated from Harvard College (1984) and Columbia Law School (1988).
+Antony Blinken attended grade school and high school in Paris, and he later earned degrees from Harvard College (1984) and Columbia Law School (1988) in the United States.

-After graduating from Harvard in 1984, Blinken spent about a year working as an intern for New Republic magazine.
+After graduating from Harvard, Blinken spent about a year working as an intern for New Republic magazine.

 In 1987, Praeger Publishers published Blinken’s Harvard senior thesis as a book, titled Ally Versus Ally: America, Europe and the Siberian Pipeline.